 Check out these additional, hands-on three-digit place value games:

 I Have, Who Has?
 Game – 4 Digit Place Value

-- This is a whole-class game to consolidate students’ understanding of place value.
+This is a whole-class game to build on students’ understanding of place value.

 - Print and cut out the 4-digit place value game cards.
 Provide each student with a card.

 - The student that has the sentence ‘I am the starter’ begins the game by standing up and reading their card.